amadeuspzs/rsna-rr-demo-diagrams/lauterbur-brain-ct.md

     icometrix --> |4 DICOM Resuls| NewtonsTree

-    %% AI results reviewed on the screen
-    NewtonsTree --> |5 Review Results| NewtonsTree
+    %% AI results reviewed on the screen - Newtons Tree can do this as a blocking or parallel step NewtonsTree --> |5 Review Results| NewtonsTree

-    NewtonsTree --> |6 DICOM Resuls| QveraIE
+    NewtonsTree --> |6a DICOM Resuls| QveraIE

-    QveraIE --> |7a DICOM Results| PACS
+    NewtonsTree --> |6b DICOM Results| PACS
-    QveraIE --> |7b ORU Results| ACRAssess
+    NewtonsTree --> |6c ORU Results| ACRAssess
-    QveraIE --> |7c FHIR Results| EpicRadiant
+    NewtonsTree --> |6d FHIR Results| EpicRadiant
-    QveraIE --> |7d FHIR Results| RadAI
+    NewtonsTree --> |6e FHIR Results| RadAI

+    %% Could send FHIR results over FHIRcast

-    %% Where do CDS hooks go and what do they look like here?!?
+    %% TODO Where do CDS hooks go and what do they look like here?!?

-    %% Assuming we choose to report this study
+    %% Assuming we choose to report this study - maybe do FHIR?
+    %% TODO: Feature IHE IDR
     RadAI --> |8a ORU| PACS
     RadAI --> |8b ORU| EpicRadiant
     RadAI --> |8c ORU| ACRAssess